Azure/azure-sdk-for-python/doc/resourcemanagementbatch.rst

 Application packages can be configured to be used by the the :doc:`Batch Client <batch>` for running tasks.
 An Application can have multiple versioned packages (zipped directories containing the application to be executed on the Compute Node) associated with it.
-You can find an overview of this feature in this article on `Application deployment with Azure Batch Applications <https://azure.microsoft.com/en-us/documentation/articles/batch-application-packages/>`__.
+You can find an overview of this feature in this article on `application deployment with Azure Batch Applications <https://azure.microsoft.com/en-us/documentation/articles/batch-application-packages/>`__.

 .. code:: python